JetBrains/kotlin/ReadMe-FormVer.md

 GitHub against the `formal-verification` branch in `jesyspa/kotlin` (**not** `JetBrains/kotlin`! unfortunately that's the default) and add someone else as a reviewer.
 Some tips:
+- On Linux, the `pull_request.sh` script will open a tab and set the base branch correctly for you.
 - Anyone can do reviews: don't worry about whom you ask.
 - That said, if someone is most familiar with the part you're changing, they may be the best choice.
 - Keeping your changes small and focused can make reviewing (and merging!) easier.